 Coastal sunshine and glacial peaks

-Chile cannot be rushed.
+A tour of Chile cannot be rushed.
 Adopt the buena onda or “good vibes” mentality of its people as you journey from place to place.
 Stargaze in the salt flats of the Atacama Desert, kayak amidst icebergs in Torres del Paine National Park, and savor local varietals in the Casablanca Valley.
 Enjoy an “Earthquake” or Terremoto in Santiago—the wine and pineapple ice cream concoction that’ll leave you weak in the knees—and be sure to watch the sunset over the Pacific in the colorful port town of Valparaíso.

 Santiago has been the capital of Chile since colonial times.
 Now about seven million Chilenos call this sprawling city home.
 Stroll through the neoclassical ambiance of Plaza de Armas or explore the winding streets of Bellavista where local artisans often sell their wares.
 Grab an Italiano hot dog—chock-full of avocado, onions, and tomatoes—to power your exploration.